Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

 Think of an abstract method like a prototype for a method.
-It declares the method’s return type and parameter list without implementing the method.

 --

-Abstract methods provide _a common definition of a base class that multiple derived classes can share_.
+Abstract methods provide _a common definition of a base class.

 --